vanhoangkha/Networking-fundamentals/Day33_IPv6_Part2.md

 </aside>

 - The STANDARD states that the 54-bits AFTER FE80/10 should be ALL 0’s so you won’t see Link-Local ADDRESSES beginning with FE9, FEA, or FEB - ONLY FE8(!)
-- The Giao diện ID is generated using EUI-64 rules
+- The Interface ID is generated using EUI-64 rules
-- Link-Local means that these addresses are used for communication within a single link (Mạng con)
+- Link-Local means that these addresses are used for communication within a single link (Network con)
     - Router will not Tuyến đường PACKETS with a Link-Local DESTINATION IPv6 ADDRESS
 - Common uses of Link-Local Addresses:
     - Định tuyến Giao thức Peerings (OSPFv3 uses Link-Local Addresses for Neighbour Adjacencies)
     - NEXT-HOP ADDRESS for STATIC ROUTES
     - Neighbor Discovery Giao thức (NDP, IPv6’s replacement for ARP) uses Link-Local ADDRESSES to function

-    Mạng using Link-Local Addresses for “next-hop” Định tuyến
+    Network using Link-Local Addresses for “next-hop” Định tuyến

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7d74c4fb-ef52-4436-8285-77ab571f2964)